hangtranDA/beverage-sales-dashboard/README.md

 ## Key Insights

-**Market Concentration**
+### 1. Regional Market Performance
-- The West region generates the highest revenue among all regions.
+The West region generates the highest revenue among all regions, driven by strong demand in large metropolitan cities.

-**Brand Leadership**
+### 2. Brand Leadership
-- Coca-Cola is the leading brand in both revenue and profit.
+Coca-Cola is the leading brand in both revenue and operating profit, indicating strong market dominance and high sales volume.

-**Seasonality**
+### 3. Seasonal Demand Patterns
-- Beverage sales peak during summer months, indicating strong seasonal demand.
+Sales peak during summer months, suggesting strong seasonal demand for beverage products.

-**Retail Channel**
+### 4. Retail Channel Strategy
-- Sodapop is the largest revenue-generating retailer.
+Sodapop is the largest revenue-generating retailer, highlighting its importance as a key distribution partner.

+## Business Recommendations

+• Increase marketing campaigns in underperforming regions such as the Midwest
+• Strengthen partnerships with high-performing retailers
+• Expand production capacity ahead of summer demand peaks

 ## Tools Used